 On the same day he was traded to the Rangers, he was then again traded to the Kings where he would find stability for four seasons.
 After his time in LA, he signed with the New Jersey Devils in 1989.
 However, he would only play one game with the NHL club before being traded to the Canadiens.

 The trade that brought him to the Canadiens was one of the biggest trades of the ’90s.
 Not because of Melanson, but because Kirk Muller came with him in exchange for Stephane Richer and Tom Chorske.
 Melanson would go on to only play nine games with the team before a severe groin injury ended his season.
 He played two more seasons in the minors, most recently with the St. John Flames, before retiring in 1994.
 After his career, he connected again with the Habs when he was hired as an assistant/goaltending coach from 1997-98 to 2008-09.
-He became a goaltending coach for the Vancouver Canuacks from 2010-11 to 2016-17 and is currently goalie coach for the Devils.
+He became a goaltending coach for the Vancouver Canucks from 2010-11 to 2016-17.

 We haven’t always agreed on stuff, but he’s such a great person and loves the game and puts so much time and effort into making you better.Jacob Markstrom on Melanson’s approach to coaching (From ‘Heart Tugs Melanson Home; Canucks Losing Rollie the Goalie coach,’ Vancouver Sun, April 11, 2016